gift-surg/SimpleReg/README.md

 # SimpleReg

-SimpleReg is a Python-based open-source toolkit that provides the interface to various registration tools including
+SimpleReg is a Python-based open-source toolkit that provides tools helpful for (medical) image registration and processing.
+Interfaces to the following registration frameworks are available:

 * [SimpleITK][simpleitk]
 * [NiftyReg][niftyreg]